heroku-examples/heroku-agentforce-tutorial/README.md

 Step 1 - Action API URL
 -----------------------

+> 💡 **Salesforce Org Requirements:** Ensure you have access to Agentforce in your org by searching for `Agents` in the `Setup` menu.
+If not, you can create a temporary org by logging into Trailhead and creating a Playground per the instructions [at the top of this module](https://trailhead.salesforce.com/content/learn/projects/quick-start-explore-the-coral-cloud-sample-app/deploy-the-coral-cloud-sample-app) (you do not need to complete the module).
+Once you have access to the org, locate `Einstein Setup` under the `Setup` menu and enable Einstein, which will also enable Agentforce.

 This tutorial provides examples in Java and Python for coding a basic Agentforce action.
 You can deploy these to your own Heroku account or proceed for now with the pre-deployed versions we have created for you.